mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver/crud/client_side_encryption.md

 ## mongocryptd configuration

 Client-side field level automatic encryption requires the `mongocryptd` daemon / process to be running.
-If `mongocryptd` isn't running, the driver will atempt to spawn an instance, utilizing the `PATH` environment variable.
+If `mongocryptd` isn't running, the driver will attempt to spawn an instance, utilizing the `PATH` environment variable.
 Alternatively, the path to `mongocryptd` can be specified by setting `mongocryptdSpawnPath` in `extraOptions`.
 A specific daemon / process URI can also be configured in the